karma-coin/karmachain/docs/basic-transactions.md

 ![appreciation](./images/basic-transactions/appreciation.png)

-- `using the selected accountz - account which send appreciation (your account)
+- `using the selected account` - account which send appreciation (your account)
 - `to` - AccountId, username or phone number of the appreciation's receiver
 - `amount` - amount of tip in `KCents`to send with appreciation
 - `communityId` - leave empty